 We are also furthering our exploration of urban/suburban use cases of 3.5 GHz.
 We have already done extensive testing in Tampa, FL and Charlotte, NC, and in the coming months Charter will be expanding mobility testing to New York City and Los Angeles, with over 250 planned sites.
 The primary objectives are to stress test the technology in a dense urban environment, test interaction of indoor & outdoor signal hand-offs, and test the performance of the small cell equipment in high traffic urban environments.

 With all of our testing, we are collecting data about the capabilities and limitations of using the 3.5 GHz spectrum as a broadband solution so that we are able to hit the ground running once unlicensed use is permitted.
-We believe this spectrum tremendous potential in rural, urban and suburban areas and we look forward to the FCC finalizing the rules necessary for deployment on an unlicensed basis as quickly as possible.
+We believe this spectrum has tremendous potential in rural, urban and suburban areas and we look forward to the FCC finalizing the rules necessary for deployment on an unlicensed basis as quickly as possible.
 We also have encouraged the FCC to adopt licensing rules that will encourage efficient use of that spectrum and lower barriers of entry for new entrants.
 With these policies in place we are confident CBRS will further innovation and deployment of broadband to more Americans.